'Last Sermon of Jesus'

 The Lord had to baptize His disciples with the Holy Spirit so that the Spirit of truth can help them to gain deeper understanding of His teachings.

 Church leaders baptize new believers through water immersion.
-In a like manner, when our Lord Jesus baptizes us with the Holy Spirit, He will immerse our spirits into the Holy Spirit.
-Subsequently, the Holy Spirit of Truth who is the Helper will teach us all things and guide us into all truth.
+In a like manner, when our Lord Jesus baptizes us with the Holy Spirit, He will immerse our spirits in the Holy Spirit.
+Subsequently, the Holy Spirit of Truth who is the Helper will teach us all things and guide us into all truths.

 John 14:26 "But the Helper, the Holy Spirit, whom the Father will send in My name, He will teach you all things, and bring to your remembrance all things that I said to you."

 John 16:26 In that day you will ask in My name, and I do not say to you that I shall pray the Father for you;"